New Salesforce users might take some time to get used to the terminology that the CRM uses.

 Opportunity Stage: The Opportunity Stage is the status or value of the Opportunity that is assigned based on what stage the deal is in at that moment.

-Queue: A Salesforce Queue is where unassigned objects reside.
-When it is not yet determined what is to be done with an object, it remains in the queue.
+Queue: A Salesforce Queue is where unassigned records reside.
+When it is not yet determined who to to ‘own’ a record, it remains in the queue.

 Standard Object: A Standard Object is a record storing feature that comes along with Salesforce out of the box.
 Contact object, account object, and lead object are examples of standard objects.